All you Need to Know About 2024 Personal Tax Filing

 Other

-• Request a detailed prescription summary for 2022 from your Pharmacy.
+• Request a detailed prescription summary for 2024 from your Pharmacy.
 If you provide a summary, do not send the individual receipts.

-• Include any travel health insurance premiums paid
+• Include any travel health insurance premiums paid.

-• If a family member’s health has changed during the year, they may qualify for the disability tax credit.
-Their doctor will be able to help with that process.
+• If a family member’s health has changed during the year, they may qualify for the disability tax credit; their doctor will be able to help with that process.

-• Realized Capital Gain/Loss Report in Canadian dollars
+• Realized Capital Gain/Loss Report in Canadian dollars.

-• T1135 Foreign Property report
+• T1135 Foreign Property report.

-• Investment management fees (for non-registered investment accounts only)
+• Investment management fees (for non-registered investment accounts only).

-If you live in Quebec and receive income from a trust that is located outside of Quebec please contact our office.
+If you live in Quebec and receive income from a trust that is located outside of Quebec, please contact our office.

 If you own foreign investments with an aggregate cost base greater than $100,000, form T1135 Foreign Income Verification Statement must be completed.